Part I: Area data

 - Suitable title and you name and date.

-Note that ancillary information should be fitted around the map, such that the map has visual prominence and area, and the ancillary information is secondary.
+Note that ancillary information should be fitted around the map, such that the map has visual prominance and area, and the ancillary information is secondary.

 The map area itself should fill the page as much as possible, to enable maximum details to the symbols.

-- Save the map in PDF, go File->Export Map, set file type to PDF and save it as username_as2.pdf in your local folder.
+- To save the map in PDF, go File->Export Map, set file type to PDF and save it in your local folder.

 Save the map in .PDF format (NOT .mxd) and send to Ping or Jessica by 12:00pm Tuesday Nov.
 15th